alexalpz/learning-node/README.md

 - Have worked on reading text and image files.
 - Learned how to write, move and remove files using asynchronouse rename function.
 Asynchronouse need callbacks.
 - Learned how to write, move and remove directories using asynchronouse rename function.
 - Stream interface to read and write data through streams.
+Used pipe function to rewrite files.

 ```